ridamalik26/multi_screen_app/README.md

 ## CRUD & API Integration

 CRUD operations (Create, Read, Update, Delete) are implemented by calling REST API endpoints from within the app.
-This covers actions like adding, viewing, updating, and removing records relevant to the LMS (e.g., courses, tasks, or user records depending on your backend).
+This covers actions like adding, viewing, updating, and removing records relevant to the LMS.

 ## Getting Started